Heritage Health Bloomingdale Ratings & Violations

 Many Illinois nursing home residents have indwelling catheters that require a high level of care to eliminate the potential development of urinary tract infections.
 Unfortunately, some nursing facilities fail to adequately train their nursing staff, including Certified Nursing Assistants, when providing cares and treatments to patients with catheters, which is often detrimental to the health and well-being of the resident.
-Rosenfeld Injury Lawyers have represented residents who suffered avoidable urinary tract infections while residing at Illinois nursing facilities like Heritage Health – Bloomington.
+Rosenfeld Injury Lawyers LLC have represented residents who suffered avoidable urinary tract infections while residing at Illinois nursing facilities like Heritage Health – Bloomington.

 Heritage Health – Bloomington